Ait Bourzouine

 Ait Bourzouine is a small town and rural commune in El Hajeb Province of the Fès-Meknès region of Morocco.
 At the time of the 2004 census, the commune had a total population of 8,635 people living in 1,530 households.

+Among the inhabitants of Aït bourzouïne, there is a tribe of Hilali-Arab descent, who settled in Morocco in the 12th century.